Chat & Sessions

 • Use context menu shortcuts: The pre-built actions have optimized prompts that produce better results than freeform questions.

-• Iterate: If the first response isn't detailed enough, ask follow-up questions in the same session — the AI has the full conversation context.
+• Iterate: If the first response isn't detailed enough, ask follow-up questions in the same session — the AI keeps the conversation context per session.

 • Compare backends: Try the same analysis with different backends to see which gives better results for your specific use case.